joselynlopezbonilla/ENGS90_Integration/README_HMI.md

 We implement this HMI as a series of classes and functions.

 The `ReorientationApp` class assigns signals from other modules to a PYQT5 signal.
-It does this by using the following functions: `handleRMSignal`, `handleOMSignal`, `handlePMSignal`, `handleFMSignal`, `handleEMSignal`, and `handlePartMSignal`.
+It does this by using the following functions: `handleRMSignal`, `handleOMSignal`, `handlePMSignal`, `handleFMSignal`, `handleEMSignal`, `handlePartMSignal`, `handlePartSMSignal`, `handlePickerMSignal`, `handleSerialSignal`, and `handlePrinterSignal`.
 Each of these functions then call their respective widgets to be displayed for the user on the HMI screen.

 The `SplashScreen` class displays a widget as the machine powers up.